k2view-academy/K2View-Academy/articles/19_Broadway/actors/08_sequence_implementation_guide.md

 * Store the relationship between the old and the new sequence.
 To do so, create a flow that stores these values in the Cassandra **TDM_SEQ_MAPPING** table under the [k2masking keyspace](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md), e.g., for reporting purposes.

 * Clone the entities when required.
 Different sequence values are generated for each cloned entity.
-This functionality is supported as part of the [TDM7 implementation](/articles/TDM/tdm_implementation/02_tdm_implementation_flow.md).
+This functionality is supported as part of the [TDM implementation](/articles/TDM/tdm_implementation/02_tdm_implementation_flow.md).

 #### Custom Sequence Mapping